ijzer/cwbot-ndy/doc/readme.txt

     Announce mode: If this mode is active, when a new fax is received, the bot will announce it in chat.
-This uses a lot of bandwidth, since the bot polls the clan log and downloads a lot of data every time it does (larger amounts for more busy clans; for example in our clan it is ~750 KB).
-It is recommended that you set this OFF unless cwbot is running on a dedicated server (i.e., not from your house unless you have a very fast unlimited connection).
+This uses a lot of bandwidth, since the bot polls the clan log and downloads a some data every time it does.
+The module should only load a small amount of the clan log, but if you find it is using too much bandwidth, it is recommended that you set this OFF.
         If this mode is off, the bot will not announce new faxes.

     Request mode: if this mode is active, users can request faxes by using the command "!fax MONSTERNAME". cwbot will automatically